top of page

 BRADOONS

-Remember it is important to be able to individualise your reins so you can use one or the other in equal or inequal measure to help your horse understand the signals and be comfortable in its frame Remember Horses are individuals and you need a variety of options to allow each Horse to respond well to your signals
+Remember it is important to be able to individualise your reins so you can use one or the other in equal or inequal measure to help your horse understand the signals and be comfortable in its frame.
+Horses are individuals and you need a variety of options to allow each Horse to respond well to your signals.

-One Mouthpiece does not fit all Does not mean the same to all and Does not get the same response from all
+Key things to think of when choosing your double bits - One Mouthpiece does not fit all, does not mean the same to all and does not get the same response from all.

-So try to choose a Bradoon that matches a Weymouth in terms of what you need to improve about the way your Horse goes or what you need to move onto next
+Try to choose a Bradoon that matches a Weymouth in terms of what you need to improve about the way your horse goes or what you need to move onto next.

 Harmony Loose Ring